ricalo/blog/_posts/2019-09-13-aide-freenas-jail.md

 ```

 AIDE should report differences in the files the next time it runs.
 This is
-expected because of to the updated configuration.
+expected because of the updated configuration.

 AIDE is great at helping detect intruders.
 However, you should have other
 security measures in place to prevent access to your systems.